ubccr/xdmod-ondemand/docs/upgrade.md

 to do this is documented below.

 1. Make a backup of the database, specifically the `modw_ondemand` schema.
 1. Reingest the original OnDemand web server log files.
+For rows in `modw_ondemand.page_impressions` for which `reverse_proxy_port` is 0, this will add new rows that are the same but have the correct port number.
+For rows in which `reverse_proxy_port` is not 0, new rows will NOT be added because they are duplicates of existing rows.
 1. Run SQL to identify rows that are the same as another row except for the `reverse_proxy_port` column being 0.
 Note that if you have many rows in the `modw_ondemand.page_impressions` table you may wish to add a `WHERE`